tardate/LittleArduinoProjects/README.md

-# 166 Little Arduino Projects
+# 167 Little Arduino Projects
-> Latest addition:sparkles: [DS3231RTC/TimeDemo](./playground/DS3231RTC/TimeDemo) - prints the system time synced from the RTC to the serial output
+> Latest addition:sparkles: [VoltageSensorModule](./playground/VoltageSensorModule) - test a 25V voltage sensor module

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like